48 Comments

 But.

 It doesn’t mean I won’t let my kids read the mermaid story.
 Sheltering doesn’t give my kids critical thinking skills.
-Exposure and guided conversation does!
+Exposure and guided conversation do!
 (Maybe with a few groans from the peanut gallery.)

 8. Fairy Tales Teach Lessons